dotnet/winforms/docs/design/anchor-layout-changes-in-net80.md

  The proposal is that we calculate anchors for a control only if the following conditions are met:

-- The control's handle is created.
 - The control is parented.
-- The control's parent's handle is created.
+- The control's parent's layout is resumed.

- The initial anchor calculations would now happen whenever `WM_CREATE` message is received, or when control is parented.
-The anchors will be recalculated whenever there are changes in geometry (`Size`, `Location`, etc.), or whenever explicit layout event is triggered.
+ The initial anchor calculations would now happen whenever parent's layout is resumed, or when control is parented/resized and parent's layout is not suspended.
+The anchors will be recalculated whenever there are changes in geometry (`Size`, `Location`, etc.) or hierarchy (`ParentChanged`).

 ### Anchor calculations